supabase/pg_graphql/docs/api.md

     }
     ```

 Note, only one key value pair may be provided to each element of the input array.
 For example, `[{name: AscNullsLast}, {id: AscNullFirst}]` is valid.
-Passing multiple key value pairs in a single element of the input array e.g. `[{name: AscNullsLast, id: AscNullFirst}]`, in invalid.
+Passing multiple key value pairs in a single element of the input array e.g. `[{name: AscNullsLast, id: AscNullFirst}]`, is invalid.

 #### Relationships